What to wear for winter family photos

 Adding textures when styling outfits

-I love all the added textures when it’s cold and you can have lots of layers.
-The little girl’s brown Joyfolie.
+I love all the added textures when it's cold and you can have lots of layers.
+The little girl's brown popcorn knit sweater looks so good on camera because of the chunky knit texture.
+The older girl has on a fringe jacket and wide-brimmed hat, both from Joyfolie.
 The fringe adds interest without being too bulky.
 And the baby has a knit bonnet and mustard fringe blanket.
 Can you tell I like knits and fringe?
 And all that added texture looks really great with the brown tones out near Beacon Rock State Park.

 In need of your own family photographer who can help with outfit planning?